No.6 TCU 42, No. 9 Ole Miss 3

 The success of the program under his leadership was key in TCU securing an invitation to the Big 12 Conference and the $164 million rebuild of Amon G. Carter Stadium.

 In August 2011, Patterson was named the nation's top coach by Sports Illustrated and ESPN The Magazine.
 Sporting News tabbed him in January 2012 as the nation's third-best coach.

 In leading TCU to back-to-back BCS appearances in the 2009 and 2010 seasons, including a 2011 Rose Bowl championship, Patterson received 10 National Coach of the Year honors.

-The Horned Frogs have won seven conference titles with Patterson on staff in addition to posting nine of the school's 13 10-win seasons.
-The Horned Frogs have won at least 10 games in eight of the last 12 years, including seven seasons of 11 or more victories.
+The Horned Frogs have won eight conference titles with Patterson on staff in addition to posting 10 of the school's 14 10-win seasons.
+The Horned Frogs have won at least 10 games in nine of the last 13 years.

-During his 16 years on campus, including three seasons as defensive coordinator (1998-00), Patterson has seen TCU make 14 bowl appearances.
-TCU is one of just 17 programs nationally to reach a bowl game in at least 14 of the last 16 seasons.
+During his 17 years on campus, including three seasons as defensive coordinator (1998-00), Patterson has seen TCU make 15 bowl appearances.
 From 2005-08, Patterson led the Horned Frogs to four straight bowl victories for the first time in school history.
 During that stretch, TCU was one of just seven schools nationally to have an active bowl-game winning streak of at least four in a row.